“Treat The root Cause Not The Symptoms”

 About Dr. John Christopher

-Before going into full-time psychotherapy private practice in montana, John was a Professor for 23 years at Montana State University, Dartmouth, the University of Washington, and the University of Guam.
+Before going into a full-time psychotherapy practice in Montana, John was a Professor for 23 years at Montana State University, Dartmouth, the University of Washington, and the University of Guam.

-John is a Fellow of the American Psychological Association and a past-president of the Society of Theoretical and Philosophical Psychology (division of the APA).
+John is a Fellow of the American Psychological Association and a Past-President of the Society of Theoretical and Philosophical Psychology (Division 24 of the APA).

 John is also a Fellow of the Mind & Life Institute.
-He was a founding member of the Mind & Life Institute’s Ethics, Education, and Human Development Project to develop a pedagogy and curriculum to promote the Dalai Lama’s vision of teaching ethics in schools.
-John Christopher PhD is a licensed psychologist in the states of Montana and New York.
+He was a founding member of the Mind & Life Institute’s Ethics, Education, and Human Development Project.
+This Project developed a pedagogy and curriculum to promote the Dalai Lama’s vision of teaching ethics in schools.

 Coaching